Set up automated device enrollment in Intune

 During initial enrollment, Intune automatically pushes the app configuration policy settings for devices enrolled with Setup Assistant with modern authentication, configured in Configure the Company Portal app to support iOS and iPadOS devices enrolled with Automated Device Enrollment, when the enrollment profile setting Install Company Portal is set to yes.
 This configuration should not be deployed manually to users because it will cause a conflict with the configuration sent during the initial enrollment.
 If both are deployed, Intune will incorrectly prompt device users to sign in to Company Portal and download a management profile they've already installed.

-- Maximum Automated Device Enrollment devices per profile: Same as the maximum number of devices per token (200,000 devices per token).
+- Maximum Automated Device Enrollment devices per profile: 200,000 (same as the maximum number of devices per token).

-- About 3,000 devices per minute sync from ABM/ASM over to Intune.
-We recommend that you wait to manually sync again from the admin console until enough time has passed for all of the devices to sync over (total number of devices/3,000 devices per minute).
+- Apple Business Manager and Apple School Manager sync about 3,000 devices over to Intune per minute.
+We recommend that you hold off manually syncing from the admin center again until enough time has passed for all of the devices to finish syncing (total number of devices/3,000 devices per minute).

-Before you can enroll iOS/iPadOS devices with ADE, you need an ADE token (.p7m) file from Apple.
-This token lets Intune sync information about ADE devices that your corporation owns.
+Before you can enroll iOS/iPadOS devices with ADE, you need an automated device enrollment token (.p7m file) from Apple.
+This token lets Intune sync information about ADE devices that your organization owns.
 It also allows Intune to upload enrollment profiles to Apple and to assign devices to those profiles.